 There is a single room at first floor level within the principal building form.
 Squared masonry pillars support a central metal girder.
-Refer to Figures 45 and 46.
+The ceiling is plaster board; the floor is concealed.
+Windows and doors are metal framed.
+Refer to Figures 48 and 49.

-Figure 45: First floor level.
+Figure 48: First floor level.

-Figure 46: First floor level.
+Figure 49: First floor level.